 In November of 2018, Healthy Savannah, in partnership with the YMCA of Coastal Georgia, was awarded a five year, $3.4 million collaborative grant to undertake a REACH project from the Centers for Disease Control and Prevention.
-REACH (Racial and Ethnic Approaches to Community Health) was started by the CDC in 1999 to help reduce health disparities among racial and ethnic populations with the highest burden of chronic disease, (i.e. hypertension, heart disease, type 2 diabetes, and obesity), through culturally tailored interventions to address preventable risk behaviors, (i.e. poor nutrition and physical inactivity).
+REACH (Racial and Ethnic Approaches to Community Health) was started by the CDC in 1999 to help reduce health disparities among racial and ethnic populations that experience the highest burden of chronic disease, (diabetes, cardiovascular disease, high blood pressure, and obesity), through culturally tailored interventions to address preventable risk behaviors, such as poor nutrition and physical activity.

-The primary goal of Project HOPE (Healthy Opportunities Empowering Equity) is to reduce health disparities among African American and Hispanic/Latino Americans in low-income Chatham County neighborhoods.
-The work will improve access to healthy food, opportunities for physical activity, and create more effective community linkages between people in need and the clinical service providers and community organizations that can help.
+The primary goal of Project HOPE (Healthy Opportunities Empowering Equity) is to reduce health disparities among Black American and Latinx Americans in low wealth Chatham County neighborhoods.
+The project will improve access to healthy food, opportunities for physical activity, and create more effective community linkages between people in need and the clinical service providers and community organizations that can help.

-The YMCA and Healthy Savannah have established a strong, collaborative infrastructure and have a successful history of working together to improve public health.
-The coalition is comprised of over 28 local members who are serving the African American and Hispanic American communities in Savannah and Chatham County.
+The YMCA of Coastal Georgia and Healthy Savannah have established a strong, collaborative infrastructure and have a successful history of working together to improve public health.
+The coalition is comprised of over 28 local members who are serving the Black American and Latinx American communities in Savannah and Chatham County.

-The strategies and activities involved in the Savannah/Chatham County REACH project will center around Nutrition, Physical Activity, and Community-Clinical Linkages.
-Upon entering its fourth year in October of 2021, there are already many notable successes and accomplishments.
+The strategies and activities involved in the Savannah and Chatham County REACH project will center around Nutrition, Physical Activity, and Community-Clinical Linkages.
+There are many notable successes and accomplishments over the course of the five year grant period, including:

-- Farm Truck 912, the mobile version of the popular Forsyth Farmers’ Market, has added four new stops and operates six days a week, even during COVID, on a schedule that takes it throughout Chatham County and across all economic strata.
+- Farm Truck 912, the mobile version of the popular Forsyth Farmers’ Market, has added four new stops and operates six days a week on a schedule that takes it throughout Chatham County and across all economic strata.

 - Farm Truck 912’s Food Farmacy initiative, launched in May 2020, had its largest-ever one-day sales on May 28, 2020.
 The program coordinates with health providers to serve low-wealth participants diagnosed at risk for chronic diet-related diseases.